 Guides by Region: Northeast Guides

-Hardy shrubs are important elements in New England gardens.
-They add depth and character to any garden and not only provide lovely blooms, but also attractive berries, showy fall color and food for the birds.
-Selecting plants suited to New England climate is a key step to success.
+Hardy shrubs are essential elements in New England gardens.
+They add depth and character to any garden and provide lovely blooms, attractive berries, showy fall colors, and food for the birds.
+Selecting plants suited to the New England climate is crucial to success.

 In your area, you may be able to grow many of the tropical and other marginally hardy plants by planting in warmer 'micro-climates' protected from exposure to wind and extreme cold.

 Plant bulbs in the fall starting when nighttime temperatures stay between 40-50° F. But, be sure to plant approximately six weeks before the ground freezes to allow sufficient time for rooting.
 Bulbs will root best in cool soil and once rooted undergo natural changes that keep them from freezing.
 Water your bulbs after planting to help them start the rooting process.

 Selecting the right perennial might be daunting for New England gardeners.
 If you are looking for beautiful, low-maintenance and hardy plants that thrive in the New England region, you may want to consider these top performing perennials which will happily carry color through the garden

 Ornamental grasses and foliage plants should not be overlooked by gardeners as they beautifully complement or contrast with perennial flowers, keep the interest flowing over a much longer period of time and add depth to your garden design.

 Wondering which English rose cultivars have proven reliably hardy and entirely worth growing in New England gardens?

 Wondering which English rose cultivars have proven reliably hardy and entirely worth growing in Mid-Atlantic gardens?